Reviews You Can Rely On

 As much as we'd like to take our calls in a private room, life often has other plans.
 So, we used the low hum of the office environment, complete with sounds of typing and ringtones, to find out how their call quality would fare.

 Since the environment isn't as loud as a subway station, most products fared better in this test.
-As expected, the Apple AirPods Pro eliminated much of the background noise.
-All Bose earbuds also did well with clear voice quality, only allowing in some background noise that came through mostly when people are not talking.
+As expected, the Apple AirPods Pro 2 eliminated much of the background noise.
+All Bose earbuds also performed well, with clear voice quality, although some background noise was noticeable, mostly when people were not talking.

 The Bose QuietComfort earbuds successfully quiet the sounds of an office, though the man's voice does have some odd variations in volume.